Billy Smart Jr.: Biography

+Smart, whose given name was Stanley (but, as his eldest brother, Billy Jr, died prematurely, was known as Billy Jr from childhood, eventually changing his name, from Stanley to Billy, by deed poll, in 1977), was the tenth (and youngest) surviving child and third surviving son of Billy Smart Sr.

-Smart, whose real name was Stanley, was the tenth child and third son of Billy Smart Sr. His father was a showman and fairground proprietor, who bought a circus in 1946.
-He would travel with the Circus and go to local schools when at a location for a lengthy period.
-One school was 'All Saints' at Blackheath, London in 1958, the heath being a regular location for the circus.
-The first appearance of the Billy Smart circus was on 5 April at Southall Park in Middlesex.
-The circus toured alongside Smart's funfair; the tents blew down and the circus carried out its performances for two days in the open air.
+Billy Smart Jr would travel with the circus and go to local schools, when at a location for a lengthy period.
+One school was 'All Saints' at Blackheath, London, in 1958, the heath being a regular location for the circus.
+At other times, Smart was educated by tutors in a mobile classroom.

+The first appearance of the Billy Smart's Circus was on 5 April at Southall Park in Middlesex.
+The circus toured alongside Smart's funfair.

 Smart made his circus debut with "Billy Smart's New World Circus" as assistant ringmaster aged 12.
-He was soon performing with ponies and horses, but became best known later for his elephant acts.
-In one famous incident, he tamed a herd of performing elephants when they stampeded in the ring.
+He was soon performing with ponies and horses, but became best known later for his elephant acts, with up to 20 elephants in the ring.

 At its peak, Billy Smart's four-masted Big Top could hold over 6,000 people, with a show including hundreds of animals and performers.

 Smart, together with his brothers, Ronald Smart and David Smart, took over management of the circus when their father died in 1966 at Ipswich.

 The circus ceased touring in 1971, but televised performances continued until 1983, drawing audiences of up to 22 million at its height.
-The Smart Brothers also developed Guernsey Zoo, selling it in 1972, and opened Windsor Safari Park in 1969 before selling it in 1977, for the equivalent of £30m in 2017 (it is now the site of Legoland Windsor).
-He lost the sight in his right eye in 1978 after cosmetic surgery severed the optic nerve, ending his career as an animal trainer.
+The Smart Brothers also developed Guernsey Zoo, selling it in 1972, and opened Windsor Safari Park in 1969 before selling it in 1977 (it is now the site of Legoland Windsor).

+Smart lost the sight in his right eye in 1978 after cosmetic surgery severed the optic nerve, ending his career as an animal trainer.

-In 1985, the Smart circus Winkfield winter quarters were sold for the equivalent of £20m in 2017.
+In 1985, the Smart circus Winkfield winter quarters were sold.

 The "Billy Smart's" touring circus was revived by his brother Ronald and nephew Gary in 1993, but Smart concentrated on a second career as a property developer, based in Spain.